 If you have any additional e-commerce plugin installed in your WordPress, such as Woocommerce plugin, you will have additional widget area that will display all the statistics related to this plugin.
-Namely, in Woocommerce widget area, you will be able to see status of your monthly net sales, number of orders that are on hold or await processing, as well as number of products low in stock and out of stock.
+Namely, in the Woocommerce widget area, you will be able to see the status of your monthly net sales, number of orders that are on hold or await processing, as well as number of products low in stock and out of stock.

-Another important area on your Dashboard is navigation menu located on the left side of your screen.
+Another important area on your Dashboard is the navigation menu located on the left side of your screen.
 This area is packed with options such as posts, media, pages, comments, appearance, plugins, users, tools and settings.

 However, depending on the theme or additional plugin that you have installed, you might see a few other items displayed in this area as well.
 For example, if you have Woocommerce plugin installed, then two additional options in the dashboard menu will include WooCommerce and Products option.

 Last but not least, in the upper right corner of your screen you will see two options named Screen Options and Help.